senthilmm/citation-exporter/README.md

 * [Javadocs](http://michel-kraemer.github.io/citeproc-java/api/latest/)

-See above for some information about how to build and link the development version of this library, rather than using the released package.
+See [above](#citeproc-java) for some information about how to build and link the development version of this library, rather than using the released package.

 **citeproc-js**

 * [Manual](http://gsl-nagoya-u.net/http/pub/citeproc-doc.html)

+This is included by reference, from citeproc-java.

 **PMC ID Converter API**